QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 Lessons for Approximation and Interpolation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To summarize some
+To summarize

 1. Check the condition number on systems you suspect might be ill-conditioned (based on intuition of collinearity).
-2. If you are working with ill-conditioned matrices, be especially careful not to take inverse.
+2. If you are working with ill-conditioned matrices, be especially careful not to take inverse or multiply by the transpose
 3. Avoid a monomial polynomial basis.
 Instead, use polynomials (e.g. Chebyshev or Lagrange) orthogonal under an appropriate inner product, or use a non-global basis such as cubic-splines.
 4. If possible, avoid using a uniform grid for interpolation and approximation and choose nodes appropriate for the basis.